 12.1 GRADING: Clerks of the Course (COC's), Observers, Stewards, Technical Consultants (TC's), Scrutineers, Lap-Scorers, Starters and Marshals shall all be licenced and be graded as per the MSA GCR's.
 12.2 TRAINING: MSA will, via its various clubs, provide an opportunity for aspirant officials to shadow officials.
 All officials as well as their "Shadow" need to be licenced by MSA and have medical cover.
-All officials also to sign-on in the register before the start of each event. i ii EXAMS: Clerks of the Course (COC's), Observers, Stewards, Technical Consultants (TC's), Scrutineers and Lap-Scorer are required to write the appropriate exams for their designation as follows every 3 years: iii COC - GCR's and OT's : CoC ,Lap-Scoring and Scrutineering Exam iv OBSERVERS - OT's and CoC Exam x STEWARDS - GCR's and OT's: CoC ,Lap-Scoring and Scrutineering Exam vi TC'S - GCR's and Scrutineering Exam vii LAP-SCORERS - GCR's and Lap-Scoring Exam Marshals and Starters need not write any exams but will be trained by each Club by their appointed person annually.
-NB: Exams can be written online at www.msaonline.co.za
+All officials also to sign-on in the register before the start of each event.

+ii EXAMS: Clerks of the Course (COC's), Observers, Stewards, Technical Consultants (TC's), Scrutineers and Lap-Scorer are required to write the appropriate exams for their designation as follows every 3 years: iii COC - GCR's and OT's : CoC ,Lap-Scoring and Scrutineering Exam iv OBSERVERS - OT's and CoC Exam x STEWARDS - GCR's and OT's: CoC ,Lap-Scoring and Scrutineering Exam vi TC'S - GCR's and Scrutineering Exam vii LAP-SCORERS - GCR's and Lap-Scoring Exam Marshals and Starters need not write any exams but will be trained by each Club by their appointed person annually.
+NB: Exams can be written online with the link sent from the MSA Training Department .
 Any official who places himself at the disposal of an organizer who does not have an organizing permit issued by MSA may be suspended, at the sole discretion of MSA.
-For Regulations pertaining to "Necessary Officials", refer to GCR149 in the MSA GCRs.
-12.3 POWERS, DUTIES AND PLACEMENT OF OFFICIALS are as per MSA GCR's
+12.3 For Regulations pertaining to "Necessary Officials", refer to GCR149 in the MSA GCRs.